Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ![A screenshot from Lighthouse in Devtools](assets/images/Capture.PNG)

+### Validation

+There is still one warning left in Jigsaw when validating the css.
+"Imported style sheets are not reviewed for direct input or file upload", translated from Swedish.
+I asked a tutor about it who said that since i only have to validate my own stylesheat i can ignore that warning and submit my project, but that i make a comment about in the README.

 ### Header menu

 The links in the menu is supposed to take the user to different sections on the site.
 They work as expected when tested.